amil3955/customizable-mobile-cases/README.md

 ## Getting started

-and create .env file and set up the following environt variables
+and create .env file and set up the following environment variables

 - KINDE_CLIENT_ID= Your client ID
 - KINDE_CLIENT_SECRET= Your Client Secret